A toy tractor on sand, representing Code Powers and access to land

 Once an operator holds Code Powers, it may exercise those rights by negotiating Code agreements with landowners or, if negotiation fails, by serving statutory notices and seeking a Code order from the tribunal.
 In practice, most operators prefer negotiation.
 A negotiated agreement is usually cheaper, faster and more stable than tribunal proceedings, and avoids the public and reputational cost of formal dispute.

 The negotiation process begins with notice.
 The operator must serve notice on the landowner setting out the proposed apparatus, the land to be used, the intended use and duration, and the financial terms proposed.
-The notice must comply with Part 3 of Schedule 3A, which sets out the form and content required.
+The notice must comply with paragraph 20(2) and (2A) of Schedule 3A, which set out its required content, including, since 7 November 2023, information about the availability of alternative dispute resolution and the consequences of refusing to engage in it.
 The notice must state the landowner’s right to object or propose alternative terms and set out statutory timeframes for response, typically 28 days or such longer period as the parties agree.

 The tribunal case law has established strict technical requirements for notices.
 A notice that fails to comply with the statutory form or that fails to disclose material aspects of the operator’s network plans or the financial basis of the proposal may be treated as invalid by the tribunal.
-Operators that rush notice service often discover that their notices are defective and must be re-served, causing delay.
-Experienced advisors draft notices with precision and review them against tribunal precedent.
+A notice that does not meet the statutory form must be served again, and the operator loses that time.
+The notice should be checked against the tribunal decisions on notice validity before service.

 During the negotiation phase, landowners should take independent legal and valuation advice before responding to a notice.
 The response sets the tone for negotiation and the quality of the response determines the landowner’s negotiating position.
 A poorly drafted response that fails to identify specific objections or to propose realistic counter-terms weakens the landowner’s position if the dispute later goes to tribunal.